 Nana Teaches Kathi

 My great grandmother (Nana) taught me to knit when I was 4 1/2 years old.
 I can still see myself as I went through the rooms.
 Starting in the kitchen, I went into the dining nook, then through the dining room to a foyer.
-Then around again and again as I knit as Nana had shown me.
+Then around again and again while also knitting as Nana had shown me.
 I think I spent the rest of the time I was at Nana’s house knitting.

 Kathi Goes Home

-When I got home, my mother confiscated the knitting needles and yarn.
-Since the yarn was still attached to a knitting needle she took that as well.
+When I got home, my mother confiscated the knitting needles.
+Since the yarn was still attached to a knitting needles she took that as well.
 Because she felt long pointy things were not safe for a four year old with a younger sister, aged two.
 I never did get those needles returned to me.
 Before I ever knit again, we moved to a new house and I had another little sister.

 sweet neighbor lady

 There was a sweet lady living next door to our new home.
 She was delighted that our family had moved close to her.
 Every few months she went through some boxes of her stuff.
 Then she put anything she thought my sisters and I would enjoy having in a box for us.
 Eagle Eye Kathi spotted a ball of yarn and a pair of knitting needles in one of the boxes she brought to us.
 You best believe that I snagged them before anyone else had a chance.
 I don’t think I really had to worry, none of my sisters were interested in learning to knit at that time.

 KATHI RELEARNS KNITTING